OpenScienceMOOC/Main/objectives2020.md

 # Objectives for the OSMOOC in 2020

+## courses
-- find and activate new platform // add Module 1 and 4 to it
+- find and activate new platform // add Module 1 and 5 to it
-- finalize Module (Open Access)
+- finalize Module 6 (Open Access)
-- finalize Module (Open Data)
+- creating Module 4(Open Data)
-- initiate content creation on all other modules
+- find volunteers to lead the creation on all other modules

+## community
 - partnership building across other OS-MOOCs
 - local OSMOOC chapters across the world
 - collaborate with other OS initiatives & orgs

+## sustainability

+- test OSMOOC offline workshops (no free ?)